awps/demonstrator/readme.txt

 A theme switcher perfect to connect different site demos.

 == Description ==

 This is a theme switcher designed for **theme developers**.
 When installed, the current site will become blank, the current theme will be ignored and the site will become a placeholder for an iframe where will be loaded different site addresses.
 It will create a bar on top that will make possible to switch between demos.

 **If you are not a theme developer, you should not install it.
-It is useless for regular users and may **
+It is useless for regular users.**

 **Note:** *Go to permalinks and setup an endpoint name for this switcher.
 That way you can can get the website back to normal and use the swither only when the endpoint is accessed.*